 Through an application process (see How to Apply), the Board of Directors reviews all grant requests.
 Agencies should request funding for programs or special needs that address the Foundation’s mission.

-*The deadline to have your grant application reviewed at the next Board meeting is March 3, 2020.
+*Due to the coronavirus, our May meeting has been cancelled.
+All grant applications that were to be reviewed at the March meeting will now be reviewed at the May meeting.
+Thank you for your patience.
+The deadline to have your grant application reviewed at the next Board meeting is May 5, 2020.
 Please submit your requests via an email or the website.

 Programs The Foundation Supports